 TO: Ph.D.
-Committee Members FROM:
+Committee Members

+FROM:

-According to the department's "Procedures for the Preparation of Field Statements and Dissertation Proposals in EvolutionaryAnthropology", a form for approval or disapproval of (1) the field statement proposal, (2) the preliminary outline and bibliography, (3) the final draft of the field statement and (4) the final draft of the dissertation proposal is to be provided to the Committee Members.
-A copy of this form will then be placed in my file in the department office.
+According to SHESC's "Procedures for the Preparation of Field Statements and Dissertation Proposals in Evolutionary Anthropology", a form for approval (Yes) or disapproval (No) of (1) the field statement proposal, (2) the preliminary outline and bibliography, (3) the final draft of the field statement and (4) the final draft of the dissertation proposal is to be provided to the Committee Members.
+A copy of this form will then be submitted to the Graduate Student Academic Success Specialist to be placed in my file.

 Thank You.